One of the many questions you should ask yourself when putting on a show is “Do I have the right?”

 - Is it being used in marketing?

 If you are interested in new, original music, you will contract directly with the composer or their agent.
 The type of info that will be relevant here is how much music is involved and how you’re going to use it.
-For example, is this a full musical?
-If that’s the case, you’re looking at a full commission agreement (following steps outlined in the ‘script’ section above) with advance fees and a royalty, usually 12% of the box office.
-For one or two songs, or maybe some background music, either a fee per song or a lump sum amount for all the music created is standard.
+For example, is this a full musical to be performed live?
+If that’s the case, you’re looking at a full commission agreement (following steps outlined in the ‘script’ section above) with advance fees and a royalty .
+Another example would be for one or two original songs, or maybe some background music.
+Typically a fee per song or a lump sum amount for all the music created is standard.
 You will need to clearly state how the music is to be used in your contract (e.g., is it ok to use it in marketing material?) and what happens if the production is remounted or presented again on a larger scale than the music was originally commissioned for.

-Synchronization Rights are needed when you want to use music as part of a soundtrack for some sort of audio-visual media, such as film, tv, video, commercial, web casts, etc. That means if you are hoping to use the song in a trailer that you would like to host on YouTube, you need to secure the Synchronization Rights when you are talking to the publishers.
+Synchronization Rights are needed when you want to use music as part of a soundtrack for audio-visual media, such as film, tv, video, commercial, web casts, etc. That means if you are hoping to use the song in a trailer that you would like to host on YouTube, you need to secure the Synchronization Rights when you are talking to the publishers.
 Synchronization Rights are also needed if you have done a cover of a song, and want to release it with a visual.
 For example, if you performed a cover of ‘Piece of My Heart’ at a concert hall (where the licensing was already covered by the venue, since it was a live performance), and you wanted to post a video from your live performance, you would need to secure the Synchronization Rights to legally post & publish you audio-visual cover.

 Mechanical Rights are the rights to reproduce the music onto CDs and DVDs.
 As an example, if you do a concert and have secured a license through Entandem, you still have to talk to the publishers about Mechanical Rights if you want to make a CD recording of it.